gregorywmorris/MLZoom2022/midterm/README.md

 ## notebook.ipynb

-* **The notebook has been optimized for Google Colab**, if you run it locally some data will be off slightly depending on your local machine.
+* **The notebook has been optimized for Google Colab**, if you run it locally some output will be off slightly depending on your local machine.

 * Throughout this notebook you will find links to further understadning of various concepts.